todogroup/osposurvey/2019/questions.md

 * Contributing upstream to open source projects

 * Sponsoring open source projects, events or foundations

-6. What are the primary responsibilities of the open source program?
-(Check all that apply)

 * Owning and overseeing the execution of open source strategy